 Content: Content is without a doubt the most important element of on-page SEO.
 It is the primary medium through which users understand your site.
 Depending on the type of website, content could either be educational, informational, or entertaining.
 Content in the context of SEO refers to text, videos, images, graphs, and animations.
 It is the foundation on which your SEO marketing strategy is built, and therefore, it is important that your content be relevant and high-quality aligned to user intent.
 Let’s take a quick look at how you ensure your content is relevant and high quality:

-Relevance: Content relevance is determined by keyword usage, the freshness of content, and how well it answers user questions around the central theme.
+- Relevance: Content relevance is determined by keyword usage, the freshness of content, and how well it answers user questions around the central theme.

-Quality: Content quality comes down to the value that your audience derives after consuming content on the website.
+- Quality: Content quality comes down to the value that your audience derives after consuming content on the website.
 A few factors that influence content quality include spelling and grammar, factuality, and depth of the subject matter covered.

 Website Architecture: Website architecture refers to the structure of the content on your website.
 It typically features a hierarchical order of pages where users find content and technical factors that improve site crawling.
 Here are a few essentials to keep in mind when building a website:

-Load Time: How long does it take for your website to load?
+- Load Time: How long does it take for your website to load?
 Lower load times make for better SERP ranking.
 Regardless of whether users browse your site through their desktops or mobiles, the load times should remain low.

-Site Security: A valid SSL certificate is important to the overall user experience of the site and affects SERPs.
+- Site Security: A valid SSL certificate is important to the overall user experience of the site and affects SERPs.
 HTTPS sites rank better than HTTP sites.

 HTML: HTML coding is the channel through with your website communicates with search engines.
 HTML tags send information to search engines about your content that help it render faster.
 Here are a few ways you can optimize your HTML code to boost SEO:

 - Page Titles: Your page title is the most important HTML signal that helps search engines understand what your page is about.
 Titles also tell users about the content they can expect to find on your website.
 Your HTML title tag is what shows as the clickable link in SERPs.

-Descriptions: A meta description is an HTML tag that describes your page in search results.
+- Descriptions: A meta description is an HTML tag that describes your page in search results.
 Meta descriptions appear below the title link in SERPs.
 Descriptions should be representative of the content on your page.

-Content Tags: Content tags like headings help in creating a hierarchical layout of your content.
+- Content Tags: Content tags like headings help in creating a hierarchical layout of your content.
 Your page title will typically be tagged as H1 and subheads represent lower levels of content and could feature H2, H3, and H4 tags.
 We recommend using keywords in your H1 and H2 tags to provide search engines with a comprehensive understanding of your page content.

-Accelerated Mobile Pages (AMP): AMP is an open-source HTML feature developed by Google to help pages load faster on mobile devices.
+- Accelerated Mobile Pages (AMP): AMP is an open-source HTML feature developed by Google to help pages load faster on mobile devices.
 Although not a ranking criteria, AMP impacts load time, which, in turn, affects ranking.

 Off-page SEO refers to factors invisible to users that impact raking.
 Off-page SEO primarily includes three key components:

-Site Authority: Site authority is determined by how trustworthy a website is and whether it is recognized as a leader in a subject category.
+- Site Authority: Site authority is determined by how trustworthy a website is and whether it is recognized as a leader in a subject category.
 For instance, Amazon will have a very high site authority for the category ecommerce.
 Your site authority also determines how well a search engine ranks your website.

-Links: Link analysis helps search engines understand whether content on a site is trustworthy and relevant to users searching for a particular term.
+- Links: Link analysis helps search engines understand whether content on a site is trustworthy and relevant to users searching for a particular term.
 Links could refer to both external website and internal site links.
 Search engines tend to prioritize ranking for pages that link to other high-quality pages within a website or across the web.

 - Context: Context emerged as a key factor in website ranking as search became more sophisticated.
 Context can be determined on the basis of geography, user experience, and search intent.

 There you have it.
 SEO is a strategy that makes websites and pages more discoverable to organic visitors.
 Next up, we explore inbound marketing and how it differs from SEO.

-What Is Inbound Marketing?
+What is Inbound Marketing?

-Attraction: As we saw above, content is the cornerstone of inbound marketing and determines how effectively a company can attract potential customers.
+- Attraction: As we saw above, content is the cornerstone of inbound marketing and determines how effectively a company can attract potential customers.
 Content in this context typically takes on the form of blogs, videos, assets, and social media content that addresses customer needs and provides them with a solution or promotes a product/service.

 Here is where SEO comes into play.
 An effective inbound attraction strategy is reliant on content and the company webpage being optimized for search.
 Additionally, using specific keywords will help users easily discover a company website and progress to the next stage in the inbound marketing model.

-Engagement: Getting leads and customers to your website does not guarantee a sale.
+- Engagement: Getting leads and customers to your website does not guarantee a sale.
 You must retain their interest by providing them with valuable and engaging content around your company or product/service.
 Engagement strategies typically involve applying marketing tactics such as email marketing, lead management, deploying conversational interfaces, and marketing automation to lead customers to purchase.

-Delight: Once your customers have made a purchase, supporting them to deliver a positive post-purchase experience is the final stage of an inbound strategy.
+- Delight: Once your customers have made a purchase, supporting them to deliver a positive post-purchase experience is the final stage of an inbound strategy.
 Supporting and assisting customers post-purchase fosters a positive brand perception and leads to repeat business.

 You can delight your customers by providing a seamless support experience through a combination of intelligent tools like chatbots, social listening tools, and feedback collection systems.
 You can also deliver new support content via emails, blogs, and videos.